HOW TO BUY A WEDDING DRESS WITHOUT LOSING YOUR COOL.

 Simple as that.

 Who you bring wedding dress shopping should be as carefully selected as your guest list!
 ONLY bring those who will fully support your choices and will say ONLY NICE THINGS.
-That last bit is really important. you wouldn't believe some of the crap I've had to listen to over the years.
+That last bit is really important. you wouldn't believe some of the crap I've heard over the years.
 Sometimes I bite my tongue so hard I wonder if I will be able to continue with the appointment.
 It's not worth the tears, the drama, or the humiliation to bring these people along, no matter what they say or whatever their relationship to you!!
 Its your day, it's your dress, and you are the only one who knows how the dress makes you FEEL, and that's what really matters.

 4. CHECK SIZES BEFORE HAND